thinkdata-works/gopipeline/README.md

 ## gopipeline

-gopipeline provides a framework for running multi-step pipelines over a stream of items that need processing.
-It was primarly designed for cases where pipeline steps may take an non-trivial amount time to complete, since they may be doing something like waiting for disk IO or making some external request.
-The pipeline can be configured to run multiple replicas over the input stream to maximize taking advantage of compute resources.
+gopipeline provides a framework for running multi-step pipelines over a stream of items that need asynchronous processing.
+It was designed to allow pipeline steps to be long-running, since they may be I/O bound.
+The pipeline itself is configurable to run multiple copies to take advantage of compute resources.

-The pipeline can also be configured to be used as part of other async processes
+The pipeline can also be configured to be used as part of other async processes by registering it as a waitgroup member.

 ## Requirements